opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/secret-management.md

 To address this, we adopted a secret management solution.
 This enabled us to decouple secrets from the GitOps-managed resources and paved the way for securely opening up parts of the platform’s configuration.
 You can now explore the repository [here](https://github.com/rh-aiservices-bu/rhoaibu-cluster) to see how we run this AI platform in a secure and scalable way.

-In this post, we’ll walk through why we chose External Secret Operator (ESO), how we integrated it, and what we learned in the process.
+In this post, we’ll walk through the high level structure of the repository we’ve opened up, what you can find inside, and how it reflects the way we run and scale OpenShift AI internally.
+We’ll also take a closer look at the secret management approach we adopted; why we chose External Secrets Operator (ESO), how it fits into our GitOps workflow, and the lessons we learned along the way.

+## What's In the Box?

+The [GitHub repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster) captures how we run production-grade AI infrastructure at scale—offering reusable patterns, modular design, and automation strategies.
+Here's a quick overview of what you’ll find inside:

+- Declarative GitOps configurations for managing AI/ML infrastructure

+- Customizations for OpenShift AI, including workbenches and model serving

+- GPU sharing, time-slicing, and autoscaling across different types of GPUs

+- Model deployments that power Model-as-a-Service platform

+- Environment overlays and promotion workflows for dev/prod separation

+- Security, observability, and cost-optimization practices built in

+Sharing this repo publicly meant revisiting how we manage sensitive values.
+Because while transparency is great, credentials shouldn’t live in version control as plain text.
+They should be managed as code, but in a secure and auditable way.
+To achieve this, we adopted a secret management tool that integrates seamlessly with our GitOps flow.

 ## What is External Secrets Operator?

 [External Secrets Operator](https://external-secrets.io/latest/) is a Kubernetes operator that integrates external secret management systems like AWS Secrets Manager, HashiCorp Vault, GCP Secret Manager, and Azure Key Vault with Kubernetes.
 It allows you to securely inject secrets from these external systems into your Kubernetes clusters.
+We use it to pull secrets from AWS Secrets Manager into our OpenShift AI clusters securely and automatically.

-## Why We Chose External Secrets Operator
+## Why We Chose External Secrets Operator?

 Several factors influenced our decision to use External Secrets Operator: